flatironinstitute/sciware/40_SummerIntro/cluster.md

 - Rusty: `/mnt/ceph/users/USERNAME`
 - Popeye: `/mnt/sdceph/users/USERNAME`
 - For large, high-bandwidth data storage
+- Not a "scratch" filesystem: no automatic deletion
 - No backups<sup>\*</sup>
 - Do not put &ge; 1000 files in a directory